usnistgov/scapval/scapval/src/main/distro/README.txt

  -resultfile <arg>             SCAP result XML file (SCAP 1.2, 1.3, 1.4) or ZIP
                                file (SCAP 1.1).
-Only provide if validating result files -scapversion <arg>            The SCAP version to validate.
-1.1, 1.2, 1.3, and 1.4 are supported -showcertificate <arg>        Shows a certificate.
+Only provide if validating result files -scapversion <arg>            The SCAP version to validate (auto-detected if not specified).
+1.2, 1.3, and 1.4 are supported -showcertificate <arg>        Shows a certificate.
 First argument is a Java Keystore (JKS) file path, or specify "MSCAPI" to show a certificate installed in